braul10/extract_google_maps_api_keys/README.md

-# Extract google API KEYS from apk files
+# Extract and test google API KEYS from apk files

+[Apktool](https://apktool.org) should be installed before executing the script.

 ### Usage